We first published this alert on 27 March 2020 and we have updated it to reflect more recent developments

 In March 2019, aluminium producer Norsk Hydro’s systems were infected with the LockerGoga ransomware, resulting in a drop in productivity at the organisation’s 171 sites.
 The company’s financial reports stated that the ransomware attack resulted in a drop in profits of 82%.
 The company has spent an estimated £60 million on restoring data from recent back-ups, which it luckily had – not all companies do.

 In a series of sophisticated attacks spanning from mid-2019 to early 2020, hacker group Maze has reportedly exfiltrated a range of organisations’ data before locking victims out of their networks.
 If a victim does not pay the Bitcoin ransom (up to millions of dollars’ worth in some cases), the group posts the victim’s name and sensitive data relating to them on its website.
 Its victims have included law firms and companies in various other industries, mainly US-based but also French firm Bouygues Construction.
 The FBI is investigating.
-Just this week it was reported that Maze had published personal and medical details of thousands of former patients of a London-based medical research company after a failed attack.
+In March 2020 it was reported that Maze had published personal and medical details of thousands of former patients of a London-based medical research company after a failed attack.
 It was said that this organisation was on standby to carry out trials of a possible future vaccine for COVID-19.

 Redcar and Cleveland Borough Council